muhammedcanarica/PipeMuzzle/README.md

 - BFS-based source-to-target connectivity validation
 - Reusable, `ScriptableObject`-based level definitions
 - A `BoardBuilder` pipeline that creates runtime state from level data
-- A `BoardView` that instantiates and positions prefab-based tiles
+- A `BoardView` that instantiates prefab-based tiles and centers the grid around the world origin
+- A `BoardCameraFitter` that uses renderer bounds, screen aspect ratio, and padding to fit the camera automatically
-- A `TileView` that applies rotation and color-codes source/target roles
+- A `TileView` that selects the matching pipe sprite and applies its rotation
 - A click → rotate → solution-check flow built with `OnMouseDown` and C# events
 - `BoxCollider2D`-based tile interaction with locked Source/Target handling
+- A completion lock that prevents additional tile input after the puzzle is solved

 ### Architecture